leanprover/lean4/doc/lua/lua.md

 -- The is_eqp method checks for pointer equality local e1 = max_univ(l, u)
 local e2 = max_univ(l, u)
--- e1 and e2 are structurally equal, but are stored in different -- positions in memory. assert(e1 == e2)
-assert(not e1:is_eqp(e2))
+assert(e1 == e2)
 local e3 = e1
 -- e1 and e3 are references to the same level expression. assert(e1:is_eqp(e3))